pineoc/cocos-docs/manual/framework/html5/release-notes/v3.0a/upgrade-guide/en.md

 * **2.3** Cocos2d module configuration

-    Cocos2d-html5 has became a 2d game engine very competitive in almost all aspect of 2d game developement, so we have numerous features in our engine.
+    Cocos2d-html5 has became a 2d game engine very competitive in almost all aspect of 2d game development, so we have numerous features in our engine.
 As a result, our engine is larger than some other simpler html5 game engine.
 In case you don't need all the features and you want to keep our engine package within a small size, v3.0 have provided you the ability to configure the engine by your own need.
 All module definitions are in `cocos2d-html5/moduleConfig.json`, you can specify the modules that your game needed in the `modules` parameter of your `project.json`.
 By default, `cocos2d` is given as value of this parameter, it include all sub modules of Cocos2d-html5, you can change it to a set of specifique sub modules.

     Documentation for [moduleConfig.json](../../../v3.0/moduleconfig-json/en.md)